History of Dedham, Massachusetts, 2000–present: Municipal building projects

-The 2016 Annual Town Meeting spent two hours debating the construction of a new, stand-alone Early Childhood Education Center at the Dexter School.
-Despite a split vote of the School Building/ Rehabilitation Committee, and only one of the nine members of the Finance and Warrant Committee speaking in favor of it, the $18.9 million proposal passed with broad support.
-It will be the first pre-school and kindergarten facility in the state financed with money from the state.

 Town Hall and Senior Center

 Town Meeting rejected a $40 million proposal in November 2014 to buy a 490,000 sqft portion of the former Rust Craft Greeting Card building at 100 Rustcraft Road for use as a Town Hall, Senior Center, and Police Station.
 The Town had already spent hundreds of thousands of dollars in due diligence when Town Meeting rejected the plan.

 At the 2014 Annual Town Meeting it was voted instead to purchase the 33,000 sqft Ames Schoolhouse for $5.85 million and renovate it to be used as a Town Hall and Senior Center.
 An additional $1 million was appropriated to relocate the tenants of the schoolhouse, which was listed on the National Register of Historic Places in 1983.
 Town Meeting Representatives and other supporters of a Senior Center, a building discussed and debated for more than 30 years, "wooed and applauded loudly," and were dancing in the aisles after the article passed.

 The price to renovate the building ballooned from $10.6 million to $14.1 million after a more thorough inspection of the building was conducted.
 On June 19 and 20, 2020, most departments moved from the old town hall into the Ames Schoolhouse.